JSorngard/mandelrust/README.md

  3. You can specify where the image is focused, how zoomed it is and how many iterations to do (among other things) with command line arguments.
 For an exhaustive list run the program with the `--help` argument

 # Example images
+Default settings:
-![Full set, default settings (1080p)](/examples/mandelbrot_set.png)
+![Full set, default settings (1080p)](/examples/mandelbrot_set.png) We can zoom in on details in the above image:
-![Zoomed detail without changing max iterations](/examples/mandelbrot_set_at_re_-0.23_im_-0.72_zoom_85_maxiters_255.png)
+![Zoomed detail without changing max iterations](/examples/mandelbrot_set_at_re_-0.23_im_-0.72_zoom_85_maxiters_255.png) If we want to zoom even deeper we can change the maximum number of iterations in order to keep the image crisp:
 ![Deep zoomed detail with changed max iterations](/examples/mandelbrot_set_at_re_-0.2345_im_-0.7178_zoom_6000_maxiters_1000.png)
+Images in grayscale without any color mapping can also be made:
 ![Grayscale example](/examples/mandelbrot_set_at_re_-0.728_im_-0.212_zoom_85_maxiters_1000.png)